Critiques of Dooyeweerdian Thought

 - Account for abstraction; Dooyeweerd's answer was that the analytic aspect 'opposes' other aspects to bring this about.

-- Account for synthesis between the analytic and other aspect, to form a theoretical concept.
+- Account for synthesis between the analytic and other aspects, to form a theoretical concept.

 - Account for critical self-reflection.